Unconventional oil and gas techniques

 Directions were issued to planning authorities (unconventional oil and gas and UCG) and the Scottish Environment Protection Agency (SEPA) (unconventional oil and gas and UCG) to give effect to the moratorium on unconventional oil and gas and a moratorium on Underground Coal Gasification.

-On 03 October 2017, the Scottish Government confirmed its intention not to support the development of unconventional oil and gas in Scotland, and that the Directions which gave effect to the moratorium in January 2015 will remain in place.
+On 03 October 2017, the Scottish Government confirmed its preferred policy position of not supporting the development of unconventional oil and gas in Scotland, and that the Directions which gave effect to the moratorium in January 2015 will remain in place.

 Scotland Act 2016 - Onshore oil and gas licensing